medic/cht-docs/content/en/contribute/docs/style-guide.md

 |------------|--|--|--|--|--|--|--|--|--|--|
 | Deworming  | |   | 🟢 | 🟢 | 🟢 | 🟢 |  | 🟢 | 🟢 | 🟢 |
 | Vitamin A  | 🟢 | 🟢 | 🟢 | 🟢 | 🟢 | 🟢 | 🟢 | 🟢 | 🟢 | 🟢 |
-{{% /schedule-table %}}

 To achieve this use a markdown table with the green circle emoji (🟢) to mark events, leaving cells empty when no action is needed.
-The shortcode `{{%/* schedule-table */%}}` is used before and after the markdown table so that built-in styling can be applied.
+The shortcode `{{%/* schedule-table */%}}` is used before the markdown table so that built-in styling can be applied.
 Here is the code for the above example:

 ```markdown
 {{%/* schedule-table */%}}